 A patio is that one sweet spot in your backyard where you could enjoy the outdoors without compromising your privacy.
 One great way to make it an ideal place is to add plants and make a mini garden around it.
 Not only will it become more appealing but it also brings you closer to nature.
 But, what if you have a concrete patio?

 Fortunately, it is possible to have plants even without surrounding soil for planting.
-Pots and other types of containers can provide enough room for plants to thrive on your patio.
+Pots and other types of containers can provide enough room for plants to thrive on your concrete patios.
 What you need now is to determine which plants you should integrate into your outdoor living space.

 Sunny or Shady Patio?

 It is important to consider if your patio gets enough sun or not.
 Some plants need sunlight while some can thrive even in the shade.

 Is there a nearby place where you can get water to water your plants?
 If you have to carry pails of water every day to keep your plants alive, you better reconsider the type of plants you have.
 There are those that do not require as much water as others.